0xTamil/awesome-low-level/README.md

 # Awesome Low Level

-A curated collection of resources for learning low-level programming, computer systems, and specialized systems programming fields.
+> A curated collection of resources for learning low-level programming, computer systems, and systems-oriented software development.
+It covers the fundamentals of how computers work, practical programming foundations, and specialized fields such as operating systems, graphics, embedded systems, compilers, and more.

+---

 ## Table of Contents